 You can also eat the flower of the zucchini, either the female or the male (just the flower).
 I prefer the female flower as it does have a tiny zucchino attached.
 It doesn’t need much cooking as it is a delight on its own.
 You can make a simple batter and fry it, or else stuff the flowers with cream cheese or ricotta and then batter and fry it.
 Fried zucchini flowers with a dipping sauce such as aioli (garlic mayonnaise) make a beautiful, quick and impressive entree.
 You don’t need to cook them much either, they are so delicate.

 The season for zucchini flowers is very short.
 If you see any, snap them up!
-I bought those pictured on plates at the end of December (they look a bit sad and lonely compared to the mounds at the Rialto Market in Venezia).
 If you can’t find any at the market and really have your heart set on cooking them, you can substitute other vegetables such as pieces of a large zucchino, strips of capsicum or asparagus spears in the recipe below.
 It won’t quite be the same but they will still taste amazing with some creamy garlic mayonnaise (aioli).

 Zucchini flowers in batter with aioli

 As an entree, 3 zucchini flowers per person are perfect.
 We were a bit greedy when we had them on New Year’s Eve – we scoffed 6 of them each.
 Before using, make sure you wash the zucchini flowers under running water and then pat them dry.
 To make the batter for the 12 zucchini flowers, you need 40 g of plain flour and 125 ml water.
 Put the water in a soup plate and add the flour a little at a time, beating continuously with a fork until all the flour is incorporated and you have the consistency you like.
 Stop before adding all the flour if you like a thin mixture.
 Mine was like thickened cream.